mentionapp/kebab/README.md

 ## Goals

+The goals of this package are to:

+ - Provide wrappers that are safe by default (by throwing exceptions on error)
+ - Provide wrappers with better APIs
+ - Make static analyzers happy
+ - Make testing easier

-Some functions in the PHP standard library are notiriously bad.
-Take for example `json_decode()`: If returns null if there was an error, or if the JSON string was the JSON `NULL` literal.
+Some functions in the PHP standard library have notiriously bad API.
+Take for example `json_decode()`: If returns `null` if there was an error, or if the JSON string was the `NULL` literal.
+The package provides sane wrappers that automatically check for errors and throw exceptions on failure.

-The goal of this package is to provide a sane wrapper to these functions, mostly by checking the return type and throwing exceptions on failure.

 The package also provides a wrapper for less broken functions like `file_get_contents()`, because throwing exceptions on errors is useful.

+The wrappers do not only check for errors, they also try to improve the API.
+For instance, `json_decode()` is declined in two variants: `JsonUtils::decodeArray()` and `JsonUtils::decodeObject()`.

+All wrappers have static, single return types, to make static analyzers happy.
+For example, there is `Clock::microtimeFloat()` and `Clock::microtimeString()` instead of a single function returning one of two possible types.

+Finally, the package provides some tools to make testing easier, such as the `Clock` class that allows to fake the system time during tests.

 ## Documentation